json-api/json-api/format/index.md

 If any of these members appears in the top-level of a response, their values **MUST** comply with this specification.

-The top level of a document **MUST NOT** contain any additional members.
+The top level of a document **MUST NOT** contain any additional members whose names start with alphanumeric characters.
+Additional members whose names start with non-alphanumeric characters are allowed.

 ### Resource Objects <a href="#document-structure-resource-objects" id="document-structure-resource-objects" class="headerlink"></a>